huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 Reviewed material needs and potential build steps.
 Identified wood thickness, finishing materials, and basic electronics requirements.
 Noted areas of the design that may need to change once fabrication begins.

 **11-6**
-Reviewed project requirements and focused on visibility and readability of the scoreboard.
+Reviewed project requirements and focused on the visibility and readability of the scoreboard.
 Considered how far away scores should be readable and how placement would affect viewing.

 **11-7**
 Researched different methods for displaying numbers on a scoreboard, including LED digit modules and light strips.
 Compared options based on simplicity and reliability.

 **11-8**
 Sketched different scoreboard layout ideas, including placement of scores, labels, and electronics access panels.
-Considered how internal spacing would affect wiring and maintenance.
+Consider how internal spacing would affect wiring and maintenance.

 **11-13**
 Started outlining the physical structure of the scoreboard.
-Considered frame construction, mounting or stand options, and how to keep the scoreboard stable while remaining portable.
+Consider frame construction, mounting or stand options, and how to keep the scoreboard stable while remaining portable.

 **11-14**
 Looked into basic Raspberry Pi and Arduino control options for driving LED displays.
 Reviewed example projects to understand how scores could be updated through code.